Matas7575/TravelTime-Internship-Task/README.md

  Starting the program with a terminal:

+Requirements:

- In order to start the program, the user must have sbt installed. sbt is a build tool used for this assigment.
+In order to start the program, the user must have sbt installed. sbt is a build tool used for this assigment. locations.json file with locations regions.json file with regions

+ To run the program:

- If the user has sbt, first enter the solution folider in the terminal (TravelTimeTask) Then type: sbt
+ First enter the solution folider in the terminal (TravelTimeTask) Then type: sbt
  Then type: compile
  Then type: run